 The making of an entrepreneur

 The story underlines Devey's approach to business.
-She peppers her speech with words like "tenacity", "enthusiasm" and "determination".
-For her, being an entrepreneur means being utterly self-sufficient and working tirelessly to bring a "vision" to life, no matter what the obstacles.
+She peppered her speech with words like "tenacity", "enthusiasm" and "determination".
+For her, being an entrepreneur meant being utterly self-sufficient and working tirelessly to bring a "vision" to life, no matter what the obstacles.

 The business journey continues

-With such an entrepreneurial drive, why has she stayed in transport and logistics?
+With such an entrepreneurial drive, why did she stayed in transport and logistics?
 Why not something more glamorous?
-"Once you're in, it's difficult to get out of," she explains.
+"Once you're in, it's difficult to get out of," she explained.
 "It's one of the largest employing industries in the world."

-But if you had your time again?
-"I'd probably go into a service industry with a model I could franchise, with low capital expenditure and high returns," she says without hesitation.
+When asked what she would have done if she hadn't stayed in transport and logisitics she confesssed, "I'd probably go into a service industry with a model I could franchise, with low capital expenditure and high returns," she says without hesitation.
 No frills, no nonsense, always the business brain tick-tick-ticking away.

 From The Business Inspector to Dragons' Den and beyond